fluxed-lang/flux/SPECIFICATION.md

 # Specification

-Styx is a general purpose, multi-paradigm programming language designed for cool people.
+Flux is a general purpose, multi-paradigm programming language designed for cool people.

 ## Contents